Dirtbagging and Climbing in Leonidio, Greece

 Accommodation prices vary in Leonidio and the surrounding villages.
 You can find some budget-friendly accommodation options if you book in advance for the low season (winter months) and/or for a longer period of time.

-Luckily, the supermarkets are well stocked-up and you can find pretty much everything you need.
-Some things are expensive, such as meat and beer (that last one ruined our budget).
-But some local produce is fairly priced, such as Greek coffee, tahini, honey, yoghurt, feta cheese, wine, olive soap, etc. So, as long as you’re creative with your meals, you can get away with a decent shopping basket.
+Luckily, the supermarkets are well-stocked and you can find pretty much everything you need.
+Some products are ridiculously expensive, like needle and thread (yeah, my pants were starting to come apart in between my buttocks).
+But some local produce is fairly priced.
+I ‘d say that, as long as you’re creative with your meals, you can get away with a decently-priced shopping basket.

 Language